kryoton98/DeepCover-A-Social-Party-Game/README.md

 # Deepcover 🎯

 **A fast‑paced social deduction party game for **_4–8 players_**, where everyone is **anonymous** and the pressure is on.**
-*(As shown on the main landing page: “Social Party Game · 4‑8 Players · Anonymous · Fast‑Paced”)†

 ---